 Sharon, 77, who was a teacher, is concerned about the 100 bats that lived in the barn.
 "I wonder what happened to them," she said.

-Photo taken July 2013 0f the Galloway Barn, north of Keosauqua, IA.
+Below photo taken July 2013 of the Galloway Barn, north of Keosauqua, IA (by Jeff Fitz-Randolph).

 Note to IBF Members about AmazonSmile.